 In Ransomware: Part I, we learned what ransomware is and why you should be aware of these attacks which are hurting both large and small IT infrastructures.
 In Ransomware: Part II, we will dig a little deeper, letting you know the "how" to fight against it.

 Ransomware is spreading like wildfire and is not slowing down anytime soon.
 Congressmen Reps.
-Ted Lieu, D-Calif., and Will Hurd, R-Texas have shed light to the differences between ransomware attacks and other breaches, noting how ransomware can potentially impact patient safety by making patient health data inaccessible to clinicians in the health industry.
-Though this blog may be a little more technical in nature than others, it will provide insight against the fight of ransomware.
+Ted Lieu, D-Calif., and Will Hurd, R-Texas have shed light on the differences between ransomware attacks and other breaches, noting how ransomware can potentially impact patient safety by making patient health data inaccessible to clinicians in the health industry.
+Though this blog may be a little more technical in nature than others, it will provide insight into the fight against ransomware.
 As ransomware is sweeping the world in every industry there needs to be a solution, and CimTrak offers more than one.

 CimTrak Agent’s “Deny Access Mode” will stop all file additions, removals, or modifications.
 Regardless of what permissions a user might have or what type of account you are logged in with, no person or process will be able to change your files.

 This can be easily set up by creating CimTrak monitoring rules on files and directories that you feel are extremely critical and never should be stolen, deleted, encrypted, or hacked by these ransomware attacks.
 At any time, a user can disable the mode to make approved changes, then reenable the protection after approving the changes.
 Below, is an example in CimTrak’s Event Log, showing how the CimTrak Agent actually blocked certain attempted file changes.

 These same events could be sent off to Email, SMS, Syslog, or SIEM solutions, so that you are notified immediately if ransomware attempts to steal your data, providing you with forensic data for each event.